2023 Solar Incentives Guide for Gautier, MS - Tax Credits & Rebates

 Can I claim incentives both towards the initial cost of solar panels, and later as reimbursement?

-Yes, you can claim both tax credits and rebates towards the cost of your solar panels.
+Yes, you can claim both tax credits and rebates towards the cost of solar panels.
 Depending on which incentives you are claiming, they may apply in a different order.
-Be sure to speak with your solar installer or a local tax professional to ensure that you are claiming the correct incentives and getting the most money you can.
+Make sure that you speak with your solar installer or a local tax professional to confirm that you are claiming the correct incentives and that you're getting the most money possible.

 Can I use both solar and another type of renewable energy to power my home?